airbytehq/airbyte/docs/connector-development/testing-connectors/source-acceptance-tests-reference.md

 ## Test Spec

-Verify that a spec operation issued to the connector returns a valid spec.
+Verify that a `spec` operation issued to the connector returns a valid connector specification.
+Additional tests are validating the backward compatibility of the current specification compared to the specification of the previous connector version.
+These backward compatibility tests can be bypassed by changing the value of the `backward_compatibility_tests_config.disable_for_version` input in `acceptance-test-config.yml` (see below).

 | Input | Type | Default | Note                                                                                             |
 | :--- | :--- | :--- |:-------------------------------------------------------------------------------------------------|